city41/smaghetti/README.md

 ## Code contributions

 PRs are welcome, but please open an issue and discuss with me first before starting any work.
 That way no one does any wasted effort.
 The code is pretty messy and in many parts of the codebase I'm more focused on figuring stuff out than creating clean code.
 So I am refactoring pretty often.
 I'd hate to merge a refactor that really harms someone else's PR.

-## Bug reports

-Since Smaghetti is so young, there are a ton of bugs.
-Feel free to file them here as an issue

 ## Subreddit